Please note that this article contains affiliate links, read disclosures here.

 #9 – Shopping list.

-Chances are you may not consider a shopping list because it takes time to write it all out.
+Chances are you may not use a shopping list because it’s time-consuming.
 Wouldn’t it be much easier to buy whatever looks good?

 If I veer off the list then I know I have gone over how much I wanted to spend.
 Sometimes this is fine, other times it keeps me honest and focused on why I’m shopping.